- Start Learning Python

 Mocking and Patching in Unit Tests

 In real-world applications, your code often interacts with external systems, such as databases, APIs, or file systems.
-To isolate the unit tests from these dependencies, Python provides the unittest.mock
+To isolate the unit tests from these dependencies, Python provides the unittest.mock module, which allows you to create mock objects that simulate the behavior of real objects.

 For instance, consider a function that fetches data from an API: